Citrix Hypervisor Management API extensions

 vncterm processes which convert the text console into VNC.
 Advanced

-users who wish to directly access the text console can disable VNC
+users who want to directly access the text console can disable VNC

 forwarding for that VM.
 The text console can then only be accessed